activecell/activecell-api/company/users.md

 >
 > -Tron

-ActiveCell API access is authenticated to a specific user, and that user can view user details for any company to which he/she has access.
+Activecell API access is authenticated to a specific user, and that user can view user details for any company to which he/she has access.
 The processes of creating users and inviting new users to existing companies, however, is built into the companies model.
 See the **Create company** endpoint for more info.

 Fields